OpenPRD/OpenPRD-Viewer/README.md

 # Note this is a place holder for the future application.

-Contributions to this project are welcome!
+Contributions to this project are welcomed.
+Have any ideas and would like to get this project off the ground, please reach out!

 # OpenPRD File Viewer